daleghent/phd2-wiki/Celestron-Mount-Connection.md

 Bharath,

 I own a Celestron CGEM 800 and I think I know what your issue is.
-It has to do with the purpose of Nexremote and how it conflicts with your handcontroller.
-Celestron developed the Nexremote application to be a full replacement of the functionality of your handcontroller.
-Nexremote is a software emulator of the exact same firmware contained in your hardware handcontroller.
+It has to do with the purpose of Nexremote and how it conflicts with your hand-controller.
+Celestron developed the Nexremote application to be a full replacement of the functionality of your hand-controller.
+Nexremote is a software emulator of the exact same firmware contained in your hardware hand-controller.
 This includes alignment and calibration of your CGEM.
 A very important conflict needs to be kept in mind.

-If you wish to use the Nexremote app, it will invalidate any alignment/calibration performed with the hardware handcontroller forcing you to align and calibrate your mount using the Nexremote app.
-It's almost as if you can only use the hardware handcontroller or Nexremote... never both.
+If you wish to use the Nexremote app, it will invalidate any alignment/calibration performed with the hardware hand-controller forcing you to align and calibrate your mount using the Nexremote app.
+It's almost as if you can only use the hardware hand-controller or Nexremote... never both.

 So how are you suppose to get everything running correctly?
 There are two methods available:
 Let's assume the following:
-Your hardware handcontroller is plugged into your mount and it's serial port cable is plugged into a USB to serial converter.
+Your hardware hand-controller is plugged into your mount and it's serial port cable is plugged into a USB to serial converter.
 Your computer says that this USB to serial converter is connected to **COM3**.
 When you run Nexremote you have it's virtual port set to **COM4**.

-#### Method 1...Using only the handcontroller ####
+#### Method 1...Using only the hand-controller ####
 a)Configure the Celestron ASCOM driver COM port to COM3.
-b)Align and Calibrate your mount using the hardware handcontroller.
+b)Align and Calibrate your mount using the hardware hand-controller.
 c)Align using 2 stars and calibrate using 4 stars.
-d)Polar align (the ASPA method) using the hardware handcontroller.
+d)Polar align (the ASPA method) using the hardware hand-controller.
 e)Start PHD2 and connect your mount using the Celestron Telescope Driver (ASCOM).

+Ed note:  Celestron hand-controllers made after 4/2016 are reported to have a built-in USB to serial adapter.
+If the socket on the hand-controller is a mini-USB instead of an RJ-11 (telephone type), you can run a USB cable directly from the computer to the hand-controller.
+A separate USB-serial adapter is not needed in that case.
+However, the computer will still see this as a serial port so you will need to determine and set the correct COM port number as described above.
+Once the physical cable connection is made, you can use the Windows device manager to see what the port assignment is - just expand the 'ports' section in the device manager window.

 You will now be able to use PHD2.
 You must NOT use Nexremote while using this method.